cmungall/shoge/README.txt

----+ Shoogl
+---+ Shoge

-Shoogl is a tool for generating ontologies based on simple grammatical rules.
+Shoge is a tool for generating ontologies based on simple grammatical rules.

 ---++ SYNOPSIS